dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   - and that's really waht I meant to cover here
     - if you have a relationship that needs work, what do you do to make sure it continues moving forward

+### Social Dynamics - Equilibrium and Gradient

+if the social variables are imagined as a hyperdimensional coordinate system, then
+- you can imagine the person's state,
+  - as well as their environment's and social participants' state,
+  - all mapped as points(or something)
+- visualizing the specifics really aren't important here. it's the high level concepts
+  - and most of this, if processed by a person's mind is subconscious anyways. so it's not something most ppl understand, nor is it something we could consciously process
+- that person's state depends on all the other variables
+  - I.E. their perception of their own state and that of others around them, including social groupings, etc.
+  - this informs their subconscious of the equilibrium they'd want to seek in that situation. the equilibrium could be plotted as points or regions in that same hyperdimensional space (or one could get more complicated...)
+  - those "regions" could be imagined as slices of space carved away by inequalities.
+    - or ... ugh i don't know lol
+- the point is, one can take into account the calculus of this situation. the rate at which other participants change or the rate of change of their personal state in this situation.
+  - but it gets better.
+  - when the participants of a group are making decisions, the seek to hide, omit, or manipulate information.
+    - at any time, regardless of the truth of their words/actions or the significance of their omissions, a person can imagine that these people specifically want to indicate that they are *going toward* or *moving away* from that "thing" by manipulating information
+    - THEREFORE, you can use the gradient in this hyperdimensional plane in various ways, inferring that someone's conscious actions or omitted actions indicate action towards/away from that LINE indicated by the gradient of their action.
+      - imagine a 3D coordinate system (X,Y, & Z)
+      - think of a competitive version of the game snake
+      - there's a dozen red dots on it representing people that each want to go towards or away from blue dots plotted on the same coordinate system
+      - there's a hundred blue dots and each person has a secret list of 20 blue points to obtain
+        - each is variously weighted for each person. one dot could be worth 100 points to one person and 5 points to the next. who knows, but the red dots generally don't want to indicate that information.
+      - the red dots can move, over time and each have their own algorithm for making decisions, independent from others. each red dot receives the same information and understands that all the others do too (or perhaps they don't...)
+        - they can move at different speeds, dependent on their score
+        - really, there's all kinds of restrictions/modifications here
+      - the point is: one of the most effective algorithms for determining the goal of other red dots is by observing the gradient of their actions.
+        - I.E. if one blue dot fakes by moving away from a point, but doesn't do so *orthogonally*
+          - and there's no other point which they are obviously moving towards
+          - then one could assume that red point has behavior tightly coupled to that point they were either moving directly toward or directly away from
+        - and the way to do this is by measuring the gradient of several vars in this hyperdimensional plane, which each red dot's algorithm would need to process differently
+          - in this case, the hyperdimensional plane is used to plot the features of an individual red dot's AI understanding of the system.
+            - these feature sets can be modified!
+              - dimensions added/removed
+              - measures/metrics changed
+              - priorities shifted
+            - these feature sets can vary between red dots!
+          - and most crucially, there is reflection of each red dot's understanding of how the other red dots process information.
+            - this must similarly be malleable. even more flexible, given the unknown nature of how each red dot's algorithm works.
+          - and again, another crucial step of understanding is that there is a dualistic reflection of how each red dot perceives each of the other's individual AI reflection of their presented information
+            - or at least, theoretically, one could extend this into infinity.
+            - what A thinks that B thinks what A is thinking about what B is thinking .... etc
+              - this is tough, but there's a ton of valuable info here
+            - another step is that this information must be generalizable to hierarchical groups
+            - and another crucial step is that, in addition to infinite reflection of *paired* AI algorithms, there is also an infinite reflection of "what A thinks that B thinks about what A thinks of C ..."
+              - for not just pairs, but all possible sequences of red dots in the graph
+            - much of this reflected data for AI is useless beyond one or two levels. however, it's really, really difficult and tedious to obscure your actions, even beyond a single level

+basically: two incredibly powerful ways to understand social dynamics and group behavior, in addition to ascertaining other people's
+equilibriums:
+- look at the "gradients" of their actions to infer whether they are lying, omitting, manipulating, etc.
+  - generally, unless their action is "significantly orthogonal" from their goal (i'm sure there's a measure for orthogonality in hyperdimensional planes ... seems useful)
+    - then you can generally surmise (especially over time!) that they are moving *toward* or *deceptively away from* their (un)stated goals!
+- combine the gradient with the reflection ideas from above
+  - "what A thinks that B thinks what A is thinking about what B is thinking .... etc"
+  - "what A thinks that B thinks about what A thinks of C ..."